kubernetes/enhancements/keps/sig-node/6030-dynamic-resize-of-memory-backed-volumes/README.md

 *   The `KuberuntimeManager` reads the `AllocatedSizeLimit` from the local checkpointed state maintained by `AllocationManager`.
 *   It acts as the central orchestrator for the actuation phase to enforce strict ordering.
 See [Resource Coordination: Volume and Cgroup Ordering of Updates](#resource-coordination-volume-and-cgroup-ordering-of-updates) for the detailed rationale behind this ordering.
 *   The `KuberuntimeManager` checks the direction of the volume resize (upsize vs. downsize) by comparing the newly allocated size with the checkpointed **Actuated State** (the target size that the Kubelet last attempted to apply, which is maintained in Kuberuntime's internal checkpoint).
 Comparing against the *actuated* state rather than the live kernel state avoids unnecessary remount requests caused by kernel rounding differences.
 *   The `KuberuntimeManager` directly calls a new interface on the Volume Manager (see [Volume Manager interface](#volume-manager-interface)) to perform the remount at the correct time, bypassing the async reconciler loop.
 The Volume Manager executes the remount: `mount -o remount,size=<limit> -t tmpfs tmpfs <path>`.
 Once this actuation completes, the `KuberuntimeManager` checkpoints this sizeLimit in its own **Actuated State**.
 This Actuated State represents what the Kubelet tries to actuate, which may diverge slightly from what is read directly from the kernel (`Actual State`).
 *   **Note**: Bypassing the async reconciler loop is both safe and inconsequential.
 The `emptyDir` reconciler today never remounts because `RequiresRemount` is hardcoded to always return false; this means that the `KuberuntimeManager` is the only component that makes this change.
 We considered alternatives such as relying on the `emptyDir` reconciler to detect changes asynchronously or moving `emptyDir` handling entirely to `KuberuntimeManager`, but they are ruled out.
 See [Alternatives](#alternatives) for more details.

 ### 4. Observation & Feedback Loop
 *   Upon successful remount and cgroup update, the `KuberuntimeManager` checkpoints the new target values as the current 'actuated resources' (the baseline for future resizes).
-*   The Kubelet updates `Pod.Status.ContainerStatuses[].VolumeMounts[].VolumeStatus.EmptyDir.SizeLimit` to reflect the successful resize.
 *   Once the actual size matches the allocated size checkpoint (and container resource updates are complete), the Kubelet clears the `PodResizeInProgress` condition.

 ### Resource Coordination: Volume and Cgroup Ordering of Updates